Salish Kootenai College

 - Teacher may want to provide additional guidance on the online mapping tool as well as sense-making questions and assessments to help students fully understand the importance and relevance of this activity.

 - At the high school level, this resource may need more scaffolding and support.
-It may be better fit for an AP course.
+It may be a better fit for an AP course.

 - This could be a jumping off point to an extension activity where students look at the data in context of policy-making or other related topics.